dataset-ninja/crop-weed-detection/README.md

-# Crop and weed detection data with bounding boxes
+# Crop and Weed Detection Data With Bounding Boxes

-Crop and weed detection data with bounding boxes is a dataset for object detection task.
+Crop and Weed Detection is a dataset for object detection task tasks.